UT Tyler GATE

-Here are just a few of the sites that we plan to explore while in Italy:
+Here are just a few of the sites we explored:

 - The Vatican Museums, including the Sistine Chapel